 A Comfortable Room

-A Comfortable Room is a bedroom you can book to sleep in at Blackpool’s Art B&B, by Lisa Mattocks and Jenny Gaskell.
-To book, visit the Art B&B website.
+A Comfortable Room was a bedroom you could book to sleep in at Blackpool’s Art B&B, designed by Lisa Mattocks and Jenny Gaskell.
+It was open from 2019-2022.
+For more information, visit the Art B&B website.

 A Comfortable Room is a room to rest in.
 Designed for people which chronic pain, the overworked and the exhausted, this is a room of care where guests can escape to, relax in, refuel and imagine.
 It features adjustable furniture, lots of cushions and blankets, a walk in shower and a wall of projection.
 It hosts hidden objects to connect you to the world and big thick curtains to shut it all out.